jckarter/clay/doc/language-reference.md

 Certain syntactic forms provide implicit multiple value context:

+* [Expression statements] are evaluated in multiple value context; the expression's values, if any, are discarded.
 * [Local variable bindings] with multiple variables evaluate their right-hand expression in multiple value context.
 * [Assignment statements] with multiple left-hand values evaluate their right-hand expression in multiple value context.
 * [Multiple-value for loops] evaluate their value list in multiple value context.